- Song of the Goat's

 Sign Language Interpreters

-Michael Albert (CI/CT) is glad to be returning to the Chicago Shakespeare Theater, where his interpreting credits include Twelfth Night, A Midsummer Night’s Dream, Private Lives, Amadeus, Othello, Much Ado About Nothing, Romeo and Juliet, A Little Night Music, Gypsy, Shrek, and King John.
+Michael Albert (CI/CT) returns to Chicago Shakespeare Theater, where he has interpreted Twelfth Night, A Midsummer Night’s Dream, Private Lives, Othello, Much Ado About Nothing, Romeo and Juliet, A Little Night Music, Gypsy, Shrek, King John, Sense and Sensibility and The Madness of George III.
+His 26 years of performing arts interpreting experience includes Victor/Victoria, Guys and Dolls, and Godspell at the Lincolnshire Marriott Theater, in addition to work with the Goodman Theater, Steppenwolf Theater, Victory Gardens Theater, Lookingglass Theater, American Theater, Trap Door Theater, Stage Left Theater and DePaul University theaters in Chicago, The Fox Theater in Atlanta, and The Rep Theater in Little Rock, Arkansas.
+In Atlanta, he interpreted for Broadway touring productions of Chicago, Les Misérables, Showboat, Rent, Phantom of the Opera, Damn Yankees, and West Side Story.
 Since 1998, he has been a staff interpreter for the Chicago Hearing Society.
-His 24 years of performing arts interpreting experience includes Victor/Victoria, Guys and Dolls, and Godspell at the Lincolnshire Marriott Theater in addition to work with the Goodman Theater, Steppenwolf Theater, Victory Gardens Theater, Lookingglass Theater, American Theater, Trap Door Theater, Stage Left Theater and DePaul University theaters in Chicago, The Fox Theater in Atlanta, and The Rep Theater in Little Rock, Arkansas.
-In Atlanta, he interpreted for Broadway touring productions of Chicago, Les Misérables, Showboat, Rent, Phantom of the Opera, Damn Yankees, and West Side Story.

-Jason Harrington (Education Outreach Manager) joined the Education Department at Chicago Shakespeare Theater in 2011, where he manages the Theater's outreach programs, serving 40,000 students and more than 400 schools each year, as well as the programs providing access for patrons with disabilities.
-At CST, his audio-description credits include: Julius Caesar, Henry VIII and Cyrano de Bergerac.
-Jason also serves on the Steering Committee for the Chicago Cultural Accessibility Consortium, which strives to empower cultural spaces to be accessible to all.
+Jason Harrington (Education Outreach Manager) joined the Education Department at Chicago Shakespeare Theater in 2011, where he manages the Theater's outreach programs, serving 40,000 students and almost 500 schools each year, as well as the programs providing access for patrons with disabilities.
+At CST, his audio-description credits include: Julius Caesar, Henry VIII, Gypsy, Cyrano de Bergerac, Henry V, King Lear, Sense and Sensibility, The Tempest, and Othello: The Remix.
+Jason serves on the Steering Committee for the Chicago Cultural Accessibility Consortium, which strives to empower cultural spaces to be accessible to all.
 In his home state of Rhode Island, he headed the drama department at a private, K-12 school, and taught and directed for the state’s largest youth theater.
 Jason holds a BFA in theater from The University of Rhode Island.